 CREATE TABLE storage_copy AS SELECT s.* FROM pgpro_multiplan_storage s JOIN pg_database d ON s.dbid = d.oid WHERE d.datname = 'db_name';

-SELECT s.query_string, res.sql_hash IS NOT NULL AS success FROM storage_copy s, LATERAL pgpro_multiplan_restore(s.query_string, s.hintstr, s.paramtypes, s.plan_type) res;
+SELECT s.query_string, res.sql_hash IS NOT NULL AS success FROM storage_copy s, LATERAL pgpro_multiplan_restore(s.query_string, s.sample_string, s.hintstr, s.paramtypes, s.plan_type, s.wildcards, NULL) res;

 Plans can be restored only when the pg_hint_plan extension is active, see the Compatibility with Other Extensions section.